qixwang/mc-docs.zh-cn/articles/data-factory/scripts/incremental-copy-powershell.md

 }
 "@

-## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryDataset command.
+## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryV2Dataset command.
-$sinkDataset | Out-File c:\$sinkDatasetName.json
+$sinkDataset | Out-File ./$sinkDatasetName.json

 ## Create a dataset in the data factory
-Set-AzDataFactoryDataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$sinkDatasetName" -File "c:\$sinkDatasetName.json"
+Set-AzDataFactoryV2Dataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$sinkDatasetName" -File "./$sinkDatasetName.json"

 ## JSON definition of the dataset
 $watermarkDataset = @"